SoniHarshit8/hybrid-cloud-deployment-on-aws/README.md

  Overview:

-This project demonstrates how to deploy and manage a hybrid cloud infrastructure using AWS, Terraform, Docker, and Kubernetes.
+This project demonstrates how to deploy and manage a hybrid cloud infrastructure using AWS, Terraform, Docker and Kubernetes.
-The goal was to automate provisioning, containerize applications, orchestrate workloads, and ensure scalability and reliability across environments.
+The goal was to automate provisioning, containerize applications, orchestrate workloads and ensure scalability and reliability across environments.

  Objectives: